Best ADHD Books for Parents

-I see questions all the time about how to parent the challenging child.
+However, sometimes you just need a little extra help!
+I see questions all the time about how to manage ADHD and parent the challenging child.
 There are many different resources to get a better understanding of your child’s needs and how to best serve them.

 What to Expect When Parenting Children with ADHD: A 9-step plan to master the struggles and triumphs of parenting a child with ADHD